 Typical activities: bird watching, walking

 WILDLIFE IN Dee Estuary

 The Dee Estuary is home to the UK’s most persecuted raptor – the hen harrier.
-They get the name from their habit of preying on grouse and fowl – which has brought them into conflict with gamekeepers and farmers.
-Hen harriers nest in upland moorlands, moving to coastal areas in Winter.
-One of the RSPB’s star species of Parkgate, you can see them hunting over the marshes in Autumn and Winter.
+They get their names from their habit of preying on grouse and fowl – which has brought them into conflict with gamekeepers and farmers.
+Hen harriers nest in upland moorlands, moving to coastal areas in winter.
+One of the RSPB’s star species of Parkgate, you can see them hunting over the marshes in autumn and winter.
 They can also be spotted hunting over the pools and wetlands at Burton Mere.
 Males are a blue-grey colour, pale underneath, with black wingtips.
 Females are brown above and streaky underneath, with striped tails.